Claridge Hi-Tec/Goncz Pistol: Design

 The bolt travels on a firing rod which protrudes through the bolt, left of center, next to the firing pin, and a guide rod located at the top of the bolt.
 Both rods and their corresponding springs are attached to the spring holder base plate.
 A recoil buffer sits on the base plate to prevent damage to the bolt when cycling.

-The firing pin is a totally unique design.
-It is attached to a striker plate that travels in a channel on the left side of the bolt when cycling.
-This design ensures the firing pin remains exceptionally sturdy compared with other designs.
+The firing pin is attached to a striker plate that travels in a channel on the left side of the bolt when cycling.

 The iron sights consist of a square notch in the rear, and a vertical hooded post in the front.
 There are no accessory rails and no adapters have been produced for the use of a scope or other aiming devices.

 Operation

 The Goncz action cycles as a closed-bolt mechanism.
-The user operates the bolt with a knob on the upper-left side of the gun similar to a Tec-9.
-When Claridge Hi-Tec began production they modified the Goncz design by adding a bolt hold-open button on the left side of the frame.
+The user operates the bolt with a knob on the upper-left side of the gun similar to a TEC-9.
+When Claridge Hi-Tec began production, they modified the Goncz design by adding a bolt hold-open button on the left side of the frame.
 None of the guns produced by Goncz Arms had this feature.
 However, this is only for inspection as the bolt cannot travel forward from this position with a magazine inserted.
 The user must insert the magazine with the bolt closed and cock the gun in order to chamber a round.